Ernest Rutherford 1871 - 1937

 Craters on both the Moon and Mars have been named after Rutherford and an element was named after Rutherford - Rutherfordium.

 The house where Rutherford was born in Brightwater was demolished in 1921.
 After years of neglect, the Rutherford Birthplace Project committee was formed to transform the site of original house into a national memorial to Lord Rutherford.
-The Rutherford Origin, with information displays about Rutherford in a garden setting, was opened on December 6, 1991.
+The Rutherford Memorial, with information displays about Rutherford in a garden setting, was opened on 6 December 1991.

 Ernest Rutherford made three major discoveries that played a large part in the development of modern science and the beginning of the nuclear age: he found out that the structure of elements can change; he developed the nuclear model of the atom which formed the basis of the model still used today; he split the atom.
-He was both a thinker and a practical inventor, able to develop a scientific theory and then test it in laboratory experiments, which were often innovative and which he designed himself.
+He was both a thinker and a practical inventor, able to develop a scientific theory and then test it in laboratory experiments.

 He was a strong supporter of education and scientific research, but was aware of the misuses to which science could be put.
 During World War I he said he hoped that an efficient way of extracting the energy of the atom would not be discovered until men were at peace again.
 Before the outbreak of World War II he argued for a ban on using aeroplanes in war.